 District of Columbia Teacher Requirements for Audiologists and Speech-Language Pathologists

-School Service Providers Licensure
+School Service Provider Certification

-Questions regarding this document?
+Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.